Zoom on the Pulsar G10KBN

 Power & Run Time

-The dual-fuel technology of the Pulsar G10KBN allows for an output of 120/240V and provides superb power and versatility.
-If gasoline-powered, the device provides a running wattage of 8000W and a starting wattage of 10000W.
-If propane-powered, it gives 7000 rated watts and 9000 starting watts.
+Thanks to its dual-fuel technology, the Pulsar G10KBN delivers 120/240V and offers power and versatility.
+When gasoline-powered, it benefits from a running wattage of 8,000W and a peak wattage of 10,000W.
+When propane-powered, it has 7,000 rated watts and 9,000 peak watts.

-The running time of the G10KBN, with its 6.6 gallons fuel capacity, can reach around 12 hours at 50% load on a full tank of gasoline (fuel consumption around 0.55 GPH).
-With propane, it can reach around 6 hours (estimation based on a 20 lbs tank - propane consumption around 0.78 GPH).
+As for its running time, the G10KBN, along with its 6.6 gallons fuel capacity, can run for around 12 hours at 50% load with a full tank filled with gasoline (fuel consumption around 0.55 GPH).
+If propane is used, it can operate for around 6 hours (estimation based on a 20 lbs tank - propane consumption around 0.78 GPH).

 If you own an RV with a 50-amp service, you can consider this Pulsar unit as RV-ready, as it features a 14-50R outlet.
-In addition, since the G10KBN bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.
+In addition, because the G10KBN is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.

-The Pulsar G10KBN has a conventional, open frame design, of the following dimensions: L28.5 x W21.8 x H23 in, which offers support and allows it to be raised above ground level.
-The design is ideal for rough environments and demanding outdoor use.
+The Pulsar G10KBN has the following dimensions: L28.5 x W21.8 x H23 in.
+In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
+The device has been designed for tough environments and demanding outdoor use.

-To help you monitor the G10KBN's status and activity, its control panel is equipped with a convenient meter showing you voltage, frequency and lifetime hours.
+To help you monitor the G10KBN's status and activity, its control panel is equipped with a convenient meter, which displays voltage, frequency and lifetime hours.

 Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Pulsar G10KBN also comes with some accessories: tool kit, propane hose and funnel are included.

 The Pulsar G10KBN is EPA-approved and CARB-compliant.
-Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.
+Therefore, its sale and purchase are permitted in all of the 50 states, including California.

 The Pulsar G10KBN versus other generators